Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 ## Pronunciation
 - 发音通常易于理解，其口音对内容理解的影响非常小。

+## Band 8
+1. Fluency and coherence
+- Speaks fluently with only occasional repetition or self- correction; hesitation is usually content-related and only rarely to search for language

+- Develops topics coherently and appropriately

+2. Lexical resource
+- Uses a wide vocabulary resource readily and flexibly to convey precise meaning

+- Uses less common and idiomatic vocabulary skilfully, with occasional inaccuracies

+- Uses paraphrase effectively as required

+3. Grammatical range and accuracy
+- Uses a wide range of structures flexibly

+- Produces a majority of error-free sentences with only very occasional inappropriacies or basic/non-systematic errors

+4. Pronunciation
+- Uses a wide range of pronunciation features

+- Sustains flexible use of features, with only occasional lapses

+- Is easy to understand throughout; L1 accent has minimal effect on intelligibility

 ## How to improve
 How to improve:
 Talk to other English speakers about more abstract topics or more difficult current topics.
 Keep the discussion going for as long as possible.